FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ## Allowing the user to enter their birthday

-As our Django app has a database by default, we could simply store the user's birthday there.
-But remember, we want to keep any sensitive data within FusionAuth, so our Django app wants to touch this information as little as possible.
-And it definitely should not store it.
+Since our Django app has a database, we could simply store the user's birthday there.
+However, we should keep any sensitive data within FusionAuth, so that our Django app touches this information as little as possible.
+And it definitely should not store PII.

 Therefore, the moment we get info from the user, Django will send it across to FusionAuth for safe-keeping.